Custom Wood Windows feature historically accurate details and architecturally inspired options to fit any project

 Four lighthouses have received JELD-WEN® windows and doors: Umpqua River Lighthouse, built in 1894 on Winchester Bay, Ore., received new JELD-WEN products as the pilot initiative in 2005.
 The iconic Thomas Point Shoal Lighthouse, built in 1875 on Chesapeake Bay near Annapolis, Md., received new windows and doors in 2007.
 Wind Point Lighthouse, built in 1880 on Lake Michigan near Racine, Wis., also received new windows and doors in 2007.
 New Canal Lighthouse, built in 1890 on Lake Pontchartrain in New Orleans, La., received new windows and doors in 2012.

 JELD-WEN’s proprietary AuraLast® Wood was used in each lighthouse.
 Lighthouses are exposed to harsh weather day in and day out.
 This constant moisture can lead to wood rot.
-JELD-WEN® Windows with exclusive AuraLast® Wood offer to-the-core protection against wood rot for 20 years.
+JELD-WEN® Windows with exclusive AuraLast® Wood offer to-the-core protection against wood rot.
 Because AuraLast withstands the rigors of coastal climates, it is a superior choice for lighthouse renovation.

 New Canal Lighthouse